 Step 2 - How much fruit?

 An average of 25 pounds of fruit is typically needed per canner load of 7 quarts of fruit juice.
 Of course, this varies!
-Or to make 9 pints of juice, you'll need an average of 16 pounds of fruit.
+Or to make 9 pints of juice, you will need an average of 16 pounds of fruit.
 If you are buying in bulk, a "lug" weighs 26 pounds and yields 7 to 9 quarts of juice; which is an average of 3-1/2 pounds of fruit needed per quart of juice.

 Step 3 - Wash the jars and lids